Nakiami/mellivora/README.md

 You can find detailed setup instructions in [install/README.md](install/README.md).
 In short:

 - Download to any directory, say: "/var/www/mellivora/".
-- Run "composer install" in the "include/thirdparty/composer/" directory to install all required dependencies.
+- Run "composer install" in the root directory to install all required dependencies.
 - Create an Apache VHost and point DocumentRoot to "htdocs/".
 An example Apache config can be found in the "install/" directory.
 - Create a database and import the structure from "install/db.sql".
 Import country list from "install/countries.sql".
 - In the "config/" directory: copy .example files to "config.inc.php" and "db.inc.php".
 Edit both to suit your setup.